 - Budget: Paddle boards and kayaks come in a wide range of prices.
 Determine your budget and compare the available options within your price range.

 How to Convert Your SUP into A Kayak

 Love the idea of both paddle boarding and kayaking?
 Why not transform your stand-up paddleboard (SUP) into a kayak for the best of both worlds?
 Here's how to make the switch:

 - Ensure compatibility: Your SUP must have attachment points for a kayak seat and adequate space for comfortable seating.

-- Get a kayak seat: Purchase a seat specifically designed for SUP-to-kayak conversion.
+- Get a kayak seat: Purchase a paddle board seat specifically designed for SUP-to-kayak conversion.
 These seats attach using straps and D-rings or clips.

 - Find a kayak paddle or converter: You'll need a double-bladed kayak paddle or a converter kit to transform your single-bladed SUP paddle into a double-bladed kayak paddle.

 With the necessary kayak attachments in hand, attach the seat to your SUP, adjust the straps for a secure and comfortable fit, and swap out your paddle.
 Voilà!
 You've got yourself a hybrid watercraft for a versatile experience.